cmsmcq/Aparecium/README.md

 *(Note, 5 Nov 2021:  It appears that I have not yet found a system-independent way of specifying the location of the Aparecium library.
-What is in the code now appears to work with BaseX, but not with Oxygen.
-Sorry.
+What is in the code now appears to work with BaseX, but I am getting conflicting reports about Oxygen:  works for some people and not for others.
 Adventurous users may try updating the declaration of `$aparecium:libloc` in Aparecium.xqm.)*